Investigating Customization Strategies and Convergence Behaviors of Task-specific ADMM: Review on Existing ADMMs

-A series of plug-and-play methods for specific tasks are popularly used in image restoration problem recently with a good performance~\cite{venkatakrishnan2013plug,chan2017plug,sun2019online,chan2019performance,liu2018proximal}.
-For example, the plug-and-play ADMM was first produced in~\cite{venkatakrishnan2013plug} that replaces one of the subproblems by using an off-the-shelf algorithm.
-In other words, the minimization is written as two independent software modules, one for implementing the simplified reconstruction operator and the other for the denoising operator.
-The modified scheme by incorporating a continuation form has been introduced in~\cite{chan2017plug} that instead updates $\mathbf{y}$ iteration step as described in Eq.~\eqref{eq:y-iter} by an off-the-shelf nonexpansive denoising operator $\mathcal{D}_{\sigma}$, i.e.,
+\textbf{Task-specific Schemes:} The implementations of a variant of task-specific ADMM algorithms do not need a specified regularization/prior term $g(\mathbf{y})$.
+Instead, they adopt an off-the-shelf image denoising module to replace $\mathbf{y}$-subproblem.
+A wide range of task-specific modules have been plugged into the ADMM framework, such as CSF~\cite{schmidt2014shrinkage}, BM3D~\cite{dabov2007image,chan2017plug}, GMM~\cite{teodoro2018convergent,li2016rain}, Non-Local Means (NLM)~\cite{chan2019performance,sreehari2016plug}, deep learning based denoiser~\cite{zhang2017learning,liu2018toward} and denoising autoencoders~\cite{bigdeli2017deep}, and etc. According to the characteristics of optimization models, we roughly separate them into two parts: explicit task-specific schemes and implicit task-specific schemes.

-where $\sigma$ is a parameter controlling the strength of denoiser.
-While these plug-and-play approaches with implicit denoising module may break the structures of the optimization model and result in invalid convergence guarantees.
-Different from the plug-and-play prior methods, RED has been proposed in~\cite{romano2017little,reehorst2018regularization} with explicit regularization, relying on a general structured smoothness penalty term harnessed to regularize desired inverse problem with the constructed denoising regularization term, i.e., $g(\mathbf{y})=\frac{1}{2}\mathbf{y}^{\top}\left[\mathbf{y}-\mathcal{D}(\mathbf{y})\right]$.
-The image denoising engine $\mathcal{D}(\mathbf{y})$ is limited to symmetric smoothing filters.
-Then, the iteration of $\mathbf{y}$-subproblem is
+Implicit task-specific schemes build on the use of an implicit prior, which regularizes general inverse problems.
+For example, the plug-and-play ADMM (firstly introduced in~\cite{venkatakrishnan2013plug}) replaces the $\mathbf{y}$-subproblem by an implicit off-the-shelf algorithm.
+Furthermore, the alternating minimization for the primal variables ($\mathbf{x}$, $\mathbf{y}$) can be regarded as two independent numerical modules, i.e., one for implementing a simplified reconstruction operator and the other for performing a denoising operator (such as~\cite{aljadaany2019douglas}).
+The modified scheme by incorporating a continuation form has been introduced in~\cite{chan2017plug,sun2019online,chan2019performance,meinhardt2017learning,ryu2019plug}.
+In particular, the $\mathbf{y}$ iteration step is updated by using an off-the-shelf nonexpansive denoising operator.
+However, the objective function is not clearly defined if arbitrary denoising engines are used.
+Consequently, this may lead to undesirable convergence results.